Changelog

 • Toggle located in the Advanced section of each connection editor (macOS and iOS)

-• Off by default — enable only for servers you trust that use self-signed or private CA certificates
+• Off by default.
+Turn it on only for servers you trust that use self-signed or private CA certificates.

 • Setting syncs across devices via iCloud